microsoft/coyote/docs/_learn/programming-models/async/async-lock.md

 ## Why is an asynchronous lock necessary?

-Although it is recommended that asynchronous code should be as lock-free as possible, in some scenarios it is still useful to synchronize asynchronous access on a shared resource.
+Although it is recommended that asynchronous code should be as lock-free as possible, in some scenarios it is still useful to serialize asynchronous access to a shared resource.
 Using the C# [`lock`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/lock-statement) statement might not be an option as C# forbids the use of `await` inside the `lock` scope.
 This is because using `await` inside `lock` (which is implemented using